OpenCDMP/opencdmp.github.io/docs/developers/plugins/evaluator.md

 - **useSharedStorage**: Indicates if shared storage is used for the evaluator.
 - **hasLogo**: Indicates if the evaluator service has a logo.
 - **configurationFields**: Fields that contain additional configuration for this evaluator.
 For more information click [here](developers/plugins/common-models.md#3-configurationfieldjava).
-- **userConfigurationFields**: Fields that provide additional configuration options specific to this file transformer, particularly for [user profile settings](user-guide/profile-settings.md#external-plugin-settings).
+- **userConfigurationFields**: Fields that provide additional configuration options specific to this evaluator, particularly for [user profile settings](user-guide/profile-settings.md#external-plugin-settings).
 For more details, click [here](developers/plugins/common-models.md#3-configurationfieldjava).
-- **availableBenchmarks**: Benchmark that can be used to add reference.
+- **availableBenchmarks**: Benchmarks that can be used.
 ## How to Create a Custom Evaluation Service

 To implement a custom evaluation service for OpenCDMP: